2002 WUSA Founders Cup

+The Carolina Courage defeated the Freedom 3–2.
+Carolina midfielder Birgit Prinz was named player of the match for scoring the winning goal and assisting on another.
+She had won the UEFA Women's Cup with 1.
+FFC Frankfurt earlier in the year and scored in the final.

 Pre-match

 Ticket prices for the final started at $15 and were also available at $30 and $45, with a discount for group purchases.
-The game was broadcast live to a national audience of over 90 million households via PAX TV in the United States and several other countries.
+The game was broadcast live to a national audience via PAX TV in the United States and several other countries.